top of page

 Besides providing language assistance, interpreters are also integral to intercultural communication.
 Having an interpreter who understands both American and Chuj cultures can help make communication smoother and less stressful for both sides.

-As Chuj is an endangered language, its use is decreasing and fewer people are learning it.
+Chuj is an endangered language; its use is decreasing, and fewer people are learning it as well.
 While many Chuj speakers are bilingual in Spanish, few are fluent in English.
 There are currently no established Chuj interpretation training or certification programs, which are required to practice in legal and medical settings.
-Although there are some interpreters available online, their demanding schedules and limited availability can make it difficult to get in touch with them.
+Although there are some interpreters available online, their demanding schedules and limited availability can make it difficult to work with them.

 Work With A Chuj Interpreter from Maya Bridge